 Do I have to have certain vehicles or security mechanisms in place when delivering cannabis?

 There are no special requirements with regards to the vehicle used.
 Cannabis must remain in its packaging the whole time and cannabis must be secured at all times.
 Cannabis cannot be left in the delivery vehicle overnight.
-It is essential you have standard operating procedures in place for all ordering and delivery processes, and it is wise to hire a security consultant to ensure security is engrained in your process flow.
+It is essential you have standard operating procedures in place for all ordering and delivery processes, and it is wise to hire a security consultant to ensure security is ingrained in your process flow.

 What else do I have to know?

 The permitted hours of “sale, delivery, and curb-side pickup” are from 9AM to 11PM daily.
 That means deliveries and curb-side pickups must be completed prior to 11PM.
 The ability that stores now have to deliver cannabis and permit curb-side pickup is limited to the next 14 days.
 That period will be crucial to demonstrate to the Alcohol and Gaming Commission of Ontario that Ontario retailers can comply with all the rules.
-If things go off without a hitch, expect the Ontario government to consider making this more permanent.

 Important: Get in touch with your insurance provider in advance before you offer curb-side pickup and delivery so that you can ensure your newly-offered services will be protected by insurance.
 This will likely result in an increase in your insurance premiums.